BeyondQuality/beyondquality/research/public_speaking.md

 @KariKakkonen: Memorize the main point in each slide, make the point, don't read all the slide content, or verbalize it differently.

+@rytmar: Know how to start, everything else will follow

 ### 6. Practice timing & pacing